How to SEARCH this FAQ section? đ

 SuperPassport is your digital passport where you can collect stamps as you complete each race and track your progress on your running journey.

-It shows your official race results.
-It doesn't show our race registrations.
+It shows your official race results (it doesn't show your race registrations).

-You will need to input this passport number whenever you enter a race.
+You will need to input this unique passport number whenever you enter a race.

-You can create your SuperPassport (your SuperHalfs account) with its unique passport number at www.superhalfs.com.
+You can create your SuperPassport (your SuperHalfs account) at www.superhalfs.com.

-If you have entered your SuperHalfs passport number on the registration form when you signed up for any of the races, your passport will be automatically stamped within three days after the race.
+If you entered your SuperHalfs passport number on the race registration form when you registered for the race, your passport will be automatically stamped within three days of the race.

-If you did not insert a SuperPassport number, you will be able to claim your result in your SuperHalfs account a few days after the event.
-We always send an email confirmation to all SuperPassport holders when the results are added or ready to claim.
+If you did not enter a SuperPassport number when registering for the race, you will be able to claim your result in your SuperHalfs account a few days after the event.
+We always send an email confirmation to all SuperPassport holders when results are added or ready to be claimed.

 All your race results achieved at SuperHalfs races are displayed in the Results section: https://www.superhalfs.com/en/accounts/results/.